Review of WellsTrade

 Mobile App

-On the plus side, options and mutual funds can be traded on WellsTrade’s app, two services not always found at all brokers.
-Plus, there are some banking services on the app, including check deposit.
+On the plus side, options and mutual funds can be traded on the app, which not all brokers allow.
+You can also access some banking tools, such as check deposit.

 Other Software